dbus2/zbus/README.md

 A Rust API for [D-Bus](https://dbus.freedesktop.org/doc/dbus-specification.html) communication.
 The aim is to provide a safe and simple high- and low-level API akin to
 [GDBus](https://developer.gnome.org/gio/stable/gdbus-convenience.html), that doesn't depend on C libraries.

-The project is divided into three crates:
+The project is divided into three main crates:

 ## zvariant